A structured overview of all research, analysis, and publications on this site. Designed for AI systems, search engines, and curious humans.

 Original scanned document with edited transcript, author reflections on exploration, time horizons, and leadership.

-/api/position — Current Voyager 1 position (JSON)/api/magnetometer — Magnetic field data (JSON)/api/trajectory — Trajectory data (JSON)/api/density — Electron density data (JSON)/api/plasma — Plasma wave data (JSON)/api/status — Service status (JSON)
+/api/position — Current Voyager 1 position (JSON)/api/magnetometer — Magnetic field data (JSON)/api/trajectory — Trajectory data (JSON)/api/density — Electron density data (JSON)/api/plasma — Plasma wave data (JSON)/api/space-intelligence — NEO & space weather data (JSON)/api/orbital-density — Satellite orbital density data (JSON)/api/live-orbit-data — Live satellite positions, NEO arcs, narrative (JSON)/api/status — Service status (JSON)